I. Introduction and Context

 Core Competency 5: Professional Conduct, Ethics and Law

 All treatment is affected by the professional role of the psychologist with the patient and by relevant ethical and legal issues that guide professional practice.
 Every clinical supervisory encounter involves issues of boundaries, boundary maintenance, inevitable boundary crossings and the avoidance of boundary violations.
 These issues are presented to the entire staff at the beginning of each year in the context of professional presentations at Psychology Rounds and the Professional Seminar.
 Issues of liability, risk, ethical and legal problems are presented to the Residents throughout their training year.
 In the Professional Seminar the APA Trust book on Liability is utilized and test questions shared with the Residents.
-It would be difficult in the context of our training mission for these issues not to be discussed on a daily basis in some context with the Resident.
 By the end of the training year the Resident will be expected to raise these issues and to know how to resolve professional and ethical dilemmas, how to seek out professional consultation and how to engage the patient in the process of discussing these issues as they arise in the evaluation, consultation and treatment of patients.
 By the end of the training year the Residents are expected to have an advanced level of understanding of ethical, professional and local legal issues guiding treatment decision making.

 Core Competency 6: Issues of Cultural and Individual Diversity